Herbert Mundin: Career

 He began his acting career on the London stage during the 1920s.
 Mundin first travelled to America on 18 December 1923 for a series of theatrical engagements in New York.
 He sailed from Southampton on the RMS Aquitania and described himself in ship’s passenger manifest as 5'7" tall with a fair complexion, brown hair, blue eyes and a scar over his left eye.
 His big break as an actor was arguably with Gertrude Lawrence and Beatrice Lillie in Charlot's Revue when it appeared on Broadway in 1925.

 In 1931, after working in Australia and London, he permanently moved to the United States, where he received a contract with the Fox Film Corporation, where he had a successful career as a character actor in over fifty films.
 Perhaps his most celebrated role was as Much, the miller's son in The Adventures of Robin Hood (1938) alongside Errol Flynn.
 Other film appearances included Mutiny on the Bounty (1935) with Charles Laughton and Clark Gable, and MGM's David Copperfield (1935) as Barkis.

 Death

-Mundin died at Van Nuys, Los Angeles, California in a car crash.
-He was killed instantly when the car which he was in collided with another car at a street intersection.
-The force of the impact threw open the door and threw him out of the vehicle onto the street, Mundin sustaining a fractured skull and crushed chest.
-He was 40 years old.
-The other occupants of the car were not injured.
-His body was buried at Inglewood Park Cemetery, Los Angeles, his gravestone has the initials 'R.N.' upon it, referencing his war service with the British Royal Navy.
+Mundin was killed in an auto accident on March 5, 1939.
+He was a passenger in a car which was hit in an intersection, and died of a fractured skull.